Family Encyclopedia >> Food

 For the piadine

-• 10 slices of aubergine, 5 mm thick
+• 10 slices aubergine, 5 mm thick

-• 8 kalamata olives
+• 8 Kalamata olives

 • 120 g feta

-• 6 tbsp Aegan tapenade
+• 6 tbsp Aegean tapenade

 • Bonsecco olive oil